Open Source · Community Maintained · Free Forever

 Task Decomposition & Allocation

 The agent must break complex, ambiguous goals into concrete, actionable sub-tasks.
 It must adapt dynamically when conditions change mid-execution — not just follow a fixed script.
+Allocation includes cost-aware routing: simpler sub-tasks should use cheaper models; expensive model calls should be reserved for tasks that require them.

-Goal breakdownDynamic replanningSub-task prioritization
+Goal breakdownDynamic replanningSub-task prioritizationCost-aware routing

 02 · 15 POINTS